Yung-Shin/week18/README.md

-## MVC Tech Blog
+## Social Network API
   [![License](https://img.shields.io/badge/license-MIT-blue.svg)
     ](https://opensource.org/licenses/MIT)

 ## Description
-This application is a full stack blogging application developed with Node, Node express, Node Session, Node handlebars, Node sequalize, and MySQL.
-The application allows users to create a new account or login with existing account to create a new post or view existing posts.
-Users can also track their own posts by moving into dashboard page and also have access to a function to leave comments on other users' posts.
+This application is a first project using MongoDB, using Mongoose to create a connection between MongoDB and Node.
+The application uses Schema feauture to create Models while utilizing the flexibility of NoSQL database.
+However, the application only contains the back-end side of code, and therefore, it only allows users to test end points via Postman or Insomnia.
+When testing the application's end points, user can create, update, and delte users and thoughts.
+Additionally, users can create and delete reactions, which are like comments, to each thoughts and also add or delete friends to and from users.

 ## Table of Contents
 *  [Description](#description)